aitkenster/challenge-me/README.md

 **The Problem**

-Raising money for charity can be an arduous tast.
+Raising sponsorship money for charity events can be frustrating and time-consuming.

 1. Problems:
   + People do not want to get spammed all the time.
-  + It is quite difficult to remain motivated to carry out your charity event.
+  + Sometimes, it's hard to stay motivated to train for the event.
-  + Asking for sponsorship money can be quite difficult for all parties involved.
+  + Asking for sponsorship money can be awkward.
-  + It's hard for the trainee to get people interested in what they are doing.
+  + People often aren't that interested interested in what the fundraiser is doing.
-  + It's hard to ask for money for something that could be happening at a much later date.

 2. Our Aims:
   + To help motivate the person training for their event and holding them accountable publicly for it.
-  + To make sponsors feel less resentful if there is a concept of achievements or challenges involved.
+  + To help sponsors feel more engaged in the fundraiser's charity activities.

 ## Technologies Used: